Exceptional collections on isotropic Grassmannians: Introduction

 In type $A$ there are sufficiently many exceptional bundles among the $\CU^\lambda$'s, so one can construct an exceptional collection of expected length out of them.
 However, for other types the situation is not so nice.
-Although all $\CU^\lambda$ are exceptional in the equivariant derived category $\D^\BG(X)$, it turns out that only few of them are exceptional in $\D(X)$.
+Although all the bundles $\CU^\lambda$ are exceptional as objects of the derived category of equivariant sheaves $\D^\BG(X)$, it turns out that only few of them are exceptional in $\D(X)$.
 For example, in the case when $\BG$ is of type $C_n$ and $\BP = \BP_n$, so that $X = \SGr(n,2n)$ (the Lagrangian Grassmannian), one can check that $\CU^\lambda$ is exceptional if and only if

-where $\omega_i$ is the fundamental weight of the vertex $i$ of the Dynkin diagram.
-Since also $K_X = \CU^{-(n+1)\omega_n}$, one can deduce easily that the maximal possible length of an exceptional collection for $X$ consisting of vector bundles of the form $\CU^\lambda$ is $n(n+1)$ (we have $n$ choices for $i$ and $n+1$ choices for $t$ in the above formula for $\lambda$), whereas $\rk(K_0(X)) = 2^n$.
+where $\omega_i$ is the fundamental weight of the vertex $i$ of the Dynkin diagram and $t\in\ZZ$.
+Since the canonical bundle is $\omega_X = \CU^{-(n+1)\omega_n}$, one can deduce easily that the maximal possible length of an exceptional collection in $\D(X)$ consisting of vector bundles of the form $\CU^\lambda$ is $n(n+1)$ (we have $n$ choices for $i$ and $n+1$ choices for $t$ in the above formula for $\lambda$), whereas $\rk(K_0(X)) = 2^n$.
 So, for $n \ge 5$ we have no chance to find an exceptional collection of expected length consisting only of $\CU^\lambda$.
 In other words, we need to introduce another class of $\BP$-modules.
 In fact, this is the most interesting problem discussed in this paper.

 To explain how we do it let us return to the example of the group $\BG$ of type $C_n$ and of $\BP = \BP_n$.
 Recall that in this case the lattice of weights is

 and the dominant cones can be described as